 - How to innovate your approach and get smarter to stay ahead of the game

-Purvee Kondal is a Senior Director of Technology & Engineering Sourcing at the Albertsons Companies, an advisory board member at RampRate, and a National Association of Corporate Directors Accelerate program participant.
-She is a seasoned executive with over 15 years of experience leading transformational changes at notable organizations such as Johnson & Johnson, General Electric, Capgemini, Ross Stores and Globality.
+Purvee Kondal is a Procurement Officer, a practitioner, and an advisory board member with Sourcing Industry Group and RampRate.
+She is also a National Association of Corporate Directors Directorship Certified Accelerate program participant with the NACD.DC designation, being among 30 Asian Americans and one of the pioneering Indian American women to hold this designation.
+She is a seasoned Procurement executive with over 15 years of experience leading transformational changes at notable organizations such as Johnson & Johnson, General Electric, Capgemini, Ross Stores, Globality, and Albertsons.
 As a champion of diversity and inclusion, she co-chairs the Fellowship Nomination Committee at the Athena Rising Foundation as an Athena Alliance member.

 In our recent report, 6 Talent tech trends for 2021 and beyond, we highlighted the top tech tools delivering innovation and transformation.
 In this session, we focus on two of those trends which are making companies leaner, faster and more efficient.
 First, the continued rise of automation, and second, the rise of the 'citizen developer'.
 Guidant Global's Pam Beard will be joined by CEO of Catalytic, Sean Chou to discuss these trends and how Catalytic's digital process automation platform is supporting Guidant's determined pursuit of #ABetterWay.